lmdelpech/16S/README.md

 * **16S_Environmental_drivers**: compute constrained multivariate analyses using environmental data, visualize ordinations with ggplot2, correlation of indicators with environmental variables.
 * **16S_Functional_analysis**: based on the R package Tax4Fun to infer functions from taxonomy, visualize data with ordinations and heatmap.

+The subfolder **16S_html_compiled** contains the same scripts compiled with the original data that have been used to write the scripts.

 ## Sources